 |Accounting Method for subsidiary||

 Management must review the policy to ensure it is reflected in the actual operation and accounting standards.
 The change should be made when it no longer fits with the business and result in less reliable and relevant financial statements.
 They must ensure that the policy will guide company to produce an appropriate financial statement.

 Change in Accounting Policy

-The company must use consistent accounting policy from one accounting period to another.
-It easy for the readers to compare the reports.
+The company must use a consistent accounting policy from one accounting period to another.
+It is easy for the readers to compare the reports.
 It also prevents company from taking advantage of accounting treatment.
-As we know that the revenue and expense will impact from different accounting policies.
+As we know that the revenue and expense will impact by different accounting policies.
 Management may wish to change policy when it can give a better look at financial statements.

-However, company is allowed to change the existing accounting policy when:
+However, the company is allowed to change the existing accounting policy when: